LabinotCurroja/XLanguage/README.md

 > ```Rust
 > fn is_divisible_by(lhs: u32, rhs: u32) -> bool {}
 > ```
-> - The arguments in the function are denoted as (param : type) Theres no reason for this.
-All it does is add an extra character ":" - also "fn" which is the keyword for a function, which in this case returns -> bool - This is bloat.
-The function could be rewritten as bool is_divisible_by(int lhs, int rhs){} which is more readable.
+> - The arguments in the function are denoted as (param : type)
+> Theres no reason for this.
+All it does is add an extra character ":" - also "fn" which is the keyword for a function, which in this case returns -> bool - This is too subjective.
+>
+> The function could be rewritten as follows
+> ```C
+> bool is_divisible_by(int lhs, int rhs){}
+> ```
+> This is simpler and more readable.
 There is no need for "->" or ":" or writing "fn" - I believe C is still the best language ever written, if it could just be a little more productive.
 Simple things such as string manipulation is "hard".
 I also want to remove the need for pointers and memory allocation/freeing.